bempp/bempp-handbook/content/grids.rst

     grid.plot()

-However, by default this works only within Jupyter Notebooks.
+However, by default this works only within Jupyter notebooks.
 In order to enable plotting from command line sessions change the plot backend as
 ::

     bempp.api.PLOT_BACKEND = 'gmsh'

 This requires Gmsh to be available in the system path.